ivcmartello/anchor_gallery/README.md

 AWS_S3_REGION_NAME=YOUR AWS REGION
 ```

-## **All the commands need to be done on main project folder (The folder where you cloned or unzip the files).**

-If your environment supports Makefiles and have permission to execute, try some shortcuts:
+There is a Makefile with some shortcuts.
 To show the help menu type:

 ```
 > make